aabs/fishdots_k8s/README.md

-# Fishdots Git Plugin
+# Fishdots Kubernetes Plugin

-Simple plugin to fishdots for setting up aliases relating to git.
+Simple plugin to fishdots for setting up aliases relating to Kubernetes.